 How to Find Out Your Credit Score for Free

 Before you set off on improving your credit rating, you have to find out what your credit score is in the first place.
 You can’t improve on something if you don’t know where you stand initially.
 You might even have a higher credit score than previously thought.

 There are a couple of options to find out your credit score.

 You can get your FICO score from the Fair Isaac Corporation by signing up at myFico for a monthly subscription plan starting at $19.95 / month.
 There is also the option to get a one-time report with your score from a credit bureau of your choosing for $19.95 or getting a report from all three bureaus for $59.85.

-My recommendation for getting your credit score is to sign up for Credit Karma because it’s free.
+My recommendation for getting your credit score is to sign up for Credit Sesame or Credit Karma because it’s free.
 Free is always good.
-Credit Karma makes money offering you credit cards and other financial products, but you are not obligated to sign up for any of them.
+Credit Sesame and Credit Karma makes money by offering you credit cards and other financial products, but you are not obligated to sign up for any of them.

 After spending 5 minutes entering your details and creating your account at Credit Karma, you will have immediate access to your credit score.
 Credit Karma provides the VantageScore 3.0 from both TransUnion and Equifax.